Shaw, Savill & Albion Line: History

 In the Second World War Dominion Monarch was a highly successful troop ship.
 A U-boat sank Waiwera in June 1942.
 The "W-class" refrigerated ships' unusually high speed led to both Wairangi and Waimarama being selected for Operation Pedestal to relieve Malta.
 Both were sunk by enemy action on 13 August 1942, the day before the convoy reached its destination.
-Waiwapa was the only member of the "W-class" to survive the war.
+Waipawa was the only member of the "W-class" to survive the war.